Simple API Integration

 }

-async processPayment(paymentData) {
+async course ofPayment(priceData) {

 // Fraud detection first

-const fraudScore = await this.providers.sift.assessRisk(paymentData);
+const fraudScore = await this.suppliers.sift.assessRisk(priceData);

 if (fraudScore.score > 0.8) {

-throw new Error('Payment flagged for fraud review');
+throw new Error('Payment flagged for fraud analysis');

 }